toise: a framework to describe the performance of high-energy neutrino detectors: From detector parameters to physics performance

-Since this framework is intended to be of practical use, we describe four examples of obtaining figures and quantities that can be used to evaluate the performance of a neutrino detector.
+Since this framework is intended to be of practical use, it is shipped with four examples of obtaining figures and quantities that can be used to evaluate the performance of a neutrino detector.
 Each example is contained in an \textit{iPython} notebook obtainable in the GitHub repository~\cite{Toise_notebooks}.
+They are also described in \autoref{appendix_examples}.

 The numerical characteristics provided in these examples are those of a fictive detector.
-While this framework can describe the detector performance, the default values in the examples should not be considered as description of an actual detector.
-We look forward to the data release from the IceCube-Gen2 collaboration, as well as other collaborations, providing parameterizations for specific instruments.
+While this framework can describe the detector performance of any existing detector, the default values in the examples should not be considered as description of an actual detector.
+We look forward to a data release from the IceCube-Gen2 collaboration, as well as other collaborations, providing parameterizations for specific instruments.